socialmetrix/echo-api/sections/brands-metadata.md

 ##Get Brands Metadata

-* `GET /options/brands` will return brands metadata, that will be used as paramater on others endpoints.
+* `GET /options/brands` will return brands metadata, that will be used as parameter on others endpoints.

 ```shell
 curl \